lisp-docs/cl-language-reference/docs/chap-2/c-d-interpretation-of-tokens/_c-d-c-c-syntax-of-a-float.md

-The internal format used for an external representation depends only on the *exponent marker* , and not on the number of decimal digits in the external representation.
+The internal format used for an external representation depends only on the <GlossaryTerm styled={true} term={"exponent marker"}><i>exponent marker</i></GlossaryTerm> , and not on the number of decimal digits in the external representation.